Career Timeline of Letitia James: Major Achievements and Milestones

 In September 2019, Letitia James filed suit against the officials of Queens's All Faiths Cemetery, alleging financial misconduct.

-In early March 2020, the attorney general's office began to preliminarily investigate allegations of COVID-19-related neglect of residents in nursing homes.
+In early March 2020, Letitia James's office began investigating allegations of COVID-19-related neglect of residents in nursing homes.

-On January 28, 2021, Letitia James's office released a report concluding that the Department of Health under-counted nursing home deaths by up to 50 percent.
+On January 28, 2021, Letitia James's office released a report on nursing homes and the state Department of Health (DOH), concluding that the department's public data under-counted nursing home deaths by up to 50 percent.

-On October 29, 2021, Letitia James stated her intention to run for the office of Governor of New York in the 2022 Democratic primary.
+On October 29, 2021, Letitia James announced her intention to run for the office of Governor of New York in the 2022 Democratic primary.

 November 8, 2022: Reelected Attorney General